zenosu/gitbattle/README.md

 ##Motivation
-This project is designed for React & Redux practice, to provide a thorough understanding of the React and Redux ecosystem while building up the gitbattle app.
-This Project has two development phases:
+This project is designed for React & Redux practice.
+While building the gitbattle app, a developer can:

-####Phase 1: Develop the React components of the gitbattle app.
+- Learn how to develop React components

-####Phase 2: Add on Redux state management patterns and End-to-End testing.
+- Learn how to add on Redux state management and how will it works everytime the React component renders

+- End-to-End testing

 ##Features
 - **[React](https://facebook.github.io/react/)** for component development